Bruce Baumgartner: Championships

-In addition to his World (3) and Olympic titles (2), Baumgartner amassed three golds at the Pan American Games, 17 American titles and eight World Cup wins.
-An NCAA National Championship, 2, NCAA Runner-Up finishes, 2 AAU National Titles and a Junior National title.
+In addition to his three World Championships and two Olympic gold medals, Baumgartner amassed three golds at the Pan American Games, seventeen American titles and eight World Cup wins.
+He also won an NCAA National Championship, had two NCAA Runner-Up finishes, two AAU National Titles, and a Junior National title.

 In 1998, Baumgartner was inducted into the Indiana State University Athletic Hall of Fame; in 2003, the Missouri Valley Conference named him an 'Institutional Great' and inducted him into the Missouri Valley Conference Hall of Fame.

 In 2008, Baumgartner was inducted into the U.S. Olympic Hall of Fame.
-He was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 2002 and the International Wrestling Federation Hall of Fame (FILA) in 2003.
+He was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 2002, and the International Wrestling Federation Hall of Fame in 2003.